commandAGI/commandAGI/.github/ISSUE_TEMPLATE/feature_request.md

 ______________________________________________________________________

-## name: Feature Request about: Suggest a feature for CommandLab title: '[FEATURE] ' labels: enhancement assignees: ''
+## name: Feature Request about: Suggest a feature for commandAGI2 title: '[FEATURE] ' labels: enhancement assignees: ''

 **Description**
 Clear description of the feature.